marcim/elixir-outdoors/README.md

+> This copy is a work in progress!

-#Elixir Outdoors
+# Elixir Outdoors

-This is a simple scaffold to use [Laravel Elixir](https://github.com/laravel/elixir) without requires **Laravel Framework** to be installed.

-Learn more about Laravel Framework: [laravel.com](http://laravel.com)

-Elixir Outdoors provides a simple and customizable structure to getting started with your frontend project.
+This is a simple scaffold to use *Elixir* without install *Laravel Framework*, providing a simple and customizable structure to getting started with your frontend project.

-##Starting
-> This documentation is a work in progress!

-Laravel Elixir requires `nodejs` and `gulpjs`.

-Find more about how to get `nodejs` at: [nodejs.org](https://nodejs.org/en/)

-Find more about `gulp` at: [gulp](http://gulpjs.com/)
+Sometimes your frontend project needs to be developed separately from the backend.
+If you use *Laravel Framework*, it's hard to give up the convenience that *Elixir* offers.
+How about to use the *Elixir* even without Laravel?

+> If you don't know about Laravel and Elixir, please visit: [laravel.com](http://laravel.com/docs)

+#### What comes with it?

+**Twitter Bootstrap 3** - latest version of bootstrap-sass.
+**jquery** - version 3 later.
+**js-cookie** - latest version.
+**lodash** - latest version.
+**vuejs** - latest version.
+**vue-resource** - latest version.

+Feel free to add or remove any NPM package according to your needs.

+## Starting

+> Note: Run this requires 'nodejs' and 'gulpjs' instaled.

-In order to use Elixir Outdoors clone the repo:
+In order to start, clone this repo:

-    git clone git@github.com:marcim/elixir-outdoors.git my_project_folder
+    git clone https://github.com/marcim/elixir-outdoors.git my_project_folder

-Then enter into the folder created and run `npm install` to install Laravel Elixir and his dependencies.
+Then enter into the created folder and run `npm install` to install Laravel Elixir and its dependencies.

     cd my_project_folder
     npm install